-When handling numerous patients, you need to make sure you know exactly where all your supplies and equipment are before you need them.
-Having an established system of organization in place will make things like changing an IV become quick and easy.
+When handling numerous patients, knowing the location of your supplies and equipment is crucial.
+Having an established system of organization in place will help make things like changing an IV quick and easy.

-Spiritual and emotional care can be just as critical to a patient's recovery as is the physical care.
-Understanding and caring for your patients involves more than just going through the motions, you need to be able to relate to their experiences.
+Spiritual and emotional care can be just as critical to a patient's recovery as physical care.
+Understanding and caring for your patients involves more than just going through the motions; you need to be able to relate to their experiences.

-Working long shifts while confronted with traumatic, tragic and difficult emergencies can lead many nurses to mental and physical breakdowns.
-A healthy nurse needs to learn to compartmentalize stress, leaving it at the workplace so time spent at home can focus on a healthy lifestyle.
+Working long shifts while confronted with traumatic or difficult emergencies can lead nurses to mental and physical breakdowns.
+A healthy nurse learns to compartmentalize stress.

 Patient and Resilient

-Often times RNs may be faced with extreme circumstances, treating patients with little to no chance of survival while the family looks on.
-In these circumstances they must have the patience to understand that families may be act irrationally and the resilience to keep working in face of little hope.
+RNs may be faced with extreme circumstances like treating patients with little chance of survival while the family looks on.
+In these circumstances, nurses must have the patience to understand that families may act irrationally and the resilience to keep working in the face of little hope.

-70.5% of nurses claim the effects of stress are among their top three health and safety concerns.
-Stress can dramatically affect mental and physical well being, and the unpredictable nature of healthcare work creates ripe circumstances for stress to run rampant.
-If a nurse is to be effective, they must be able to effectively manage stress.
+More than 70% of nurses claim the effects of stress are among their top-three health and safety concerns.
+Stress can affect one's mental and physical well-being, and the unpredictable nature of healthcare work can allow stress to run rampant.
+If a nurse is to be effective, they must be able to relax and manage stress.

-RNs are often the people spending the most time with the patients, and in that role is critical that they are able to notice the small cues a patient gives that can indicate an improvement or decline in their situation.
-Things as small as a change in tone of voice, skin color or sweating can be early signals that something needs to be done.
+RNs often spend a lot of time with patients, and they may notice small cues a patient gives that can indicate an improvement or decline in their situation.
+Things as small as a change in a patient's tone of voice, skin color, or sweating can be early signals that something needs to be done.

-To effectively handle large patient loads, nurses need to be able to quickly make sound judgements.
-This skill comes with years of experience, but being able to critically discern serious ailments from minor and identify when a patient needs extra attention is essential to being a good caregiver.
+To handle large patient loads, nurses need to be able to make sound judgments quickly.
+This skill comes with years of experience, but being able to discern serious ailments from minor ones and identify when a patient needs extra attention are essential to being a successful caregiver.

 Caring for patients can be volatile and tumultuous, involving quick decisions that can have far-reaching consequences.
-Nurses must be able to be accountable for their actions and hold themselves responsible for decisions made in the heat of the moment.
-This necessary not only for the hospital, but also so the nurse can be confident they did everything to best of their ability.
+Nurses must be accountable for their actions and hold themselves responsible for decisions made in the heat of the moment.

 How Much Do Registered Nurses Make?$46,390+$59,370+$72,350+$85,320+